 1 What was actually recorded as the answers on our archival 2 and for the purposes of the record will stand, and, you 3 know, if there has been some volume missed on the live 4 feed, we apologize; sometimes there's technical glitches.
 5 But if you could please carry on, 6 Ms. Teillet, that would be wonderful.
 7 MS. CARLY TEILLET: Okay.
 So my question 8 is, is if you have a social worker that's come through the 9 program and has learned how to interrupt these dialogues, 10 these kind of colonial assumptions, how does that help our 11 communities?
-What would you -- how do you expect that to 12 change their interactions with our families and our 13 people?
+What would you how do you expect that to 12 change their interactions with our families and our 13 people?
 14 JEFFREY McNEIL-SEYMOUR: One of the slides 15 that I asked to skip over actually were just unsolicited 16 responses from my students.
-And a few of my students 17 actually, when I knew that I was going to be coming here, 18 also have sent in -- you know, have sent me letters of 19 support of the work that I do.
-And so for instance, I 20 believe one of -- my PowerPoint presentation has been 21 submitted as a document.
+And a few of my students 17 actually, when I knew that I was going to be coming here, 18 also have sent in you know, have sent me letters of 19 support of the work that I do.
+And so for instance, I 20 believe one of my PowerPoint presentation has been 21 submitted as a document.
 Anyways.
 One of the students 22 says: 23 The learning I experienced in your 24 classroom was absolutely profound and 25 your teachings were so multi-layered

-1 that they continue to unfold for me 2 over time.
-When we spoke of space and 3 place, it altered my way of thinking, 4 allowing me to begin to eye/see in, 5 but when I began working in the field, 6 your teachings took on an even deeper 7 meaning.
-In the last year, I have found myself reflecting on your 8 9 teachings almost every single day, 10 re-examining and continually unpacking 11 them in every situation I encounter, 12 both professionally and personally.
-I 13 couldn't be more grateful for your 14 class, if not only determined -- not 15 only determined my future career, but 16 it continues to impact everything I do 17 as an ally and a social worker.
-(As 18 read) 19 MS. CARLY TEILLET: And so, we have --20 that's a wonderful feedback from someone who has gone 21 through.
-I'm wondering if we have the other side of that to institute training, or they have training to educate people that interact with our communities in, someone described violent ways, or enforce laws that our communities don't like.
-"We're going to train them and that's going to make things better", was kind of some of the messaging we were getting.
+1 that they continue to unfold for me

+2 over time.
+When we spoke of space and

+3 place, it altered my way of thinking,

+4 allowing me to begin to eye/see in,

+5 but when I began working in the field,

+6 your teachings took on an even deeper

+7 meaning.
+In the last year, I have

+8 found myself reflecting on your

+9 teachings almost every single day,

+10 re-examining and continually unpacking

+11 them in every situation I encounter,

+12 both professionally and personally.
+I

+13 couldn't be more grateful for your

+14 class, if not only determined not

+15 only determined my future career, but

+16 it continues to impact everything I do

+17 as an ally and a social worker.
+(As

+18 read)

+19 MS. CARLY TEILLET: And so, we have

+20 that's a wonderful feedback from someone who has gone

+21 through.
+I'm wondering if we have the other side of that

+22 feedback?

+23 So part of the reason why I'm wondering

+24 this is because at the institutional hearings in Regina,

+25 we heard repeatedly from police forces that they're going